awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-windows-ec2.md

 Valid values: `plain` \| `base64`

 `authentication`
 \(Optional\) The name of a [AWS CloudFormation authentication method](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-authentication.html) to use\.
-You can add authentication methods to the autoscaling group metadata with the Resources key\.
+You can add authentication methods to the Auto Scaling group metadata with the Resources key\.

 ### Examples<a name="windows-files-snippet"></a>